Multiple Spanning Tree Protocol

 The Multiple Spanning Tree Protocol (MSTP) and algorithm, provides both simple and full connectivity assigned to any given virtual LAN (VLAN) throughout a bridged local area network.
-MSTP uses bridge protocol data unit (BPDUs) to exchange information between spanning-tree compatible devices, to prevent loops in each Multiple Spanning Tree instance (MSTI) and in the common and internal spanning tree (CIST), by selecting active and blocked paths.
+MSTP uses bridge protocol data unit (BPDUs) to exchange information between spanning-tree compatible devices, to prevent loops in each Multiple Spanning Tree instance (MSTI) and in the Common and Internal Spanning Tree (CIST), by selecting active and blocked paths.
 This is done as well as in Spanning Tree Protocol (STP) without the need of manually enabling backup links and getting rid of switching loop danger.

-Moreover, MSTP allows frames/packets assigned to different VLANs to follow separate paths, each based on an independent MSTI, within MST regions composed of local area networks (LANs) and MST bridges.
+MSTP allows frames assigned to different VLANs to follow separate paths, each based on an independent MSTI, within MST regions composed of local area networks (LANs) and MST bridges.
 These regions and the other bridges and LANs are connected into a single common spanning tree (CST).

 History and motivation

-It was originally defined in IEEE 802.1s as an amendment to 802.1Q, 1998 edition and later merged into IEEE 802.1Q-2005 Standard, clearly defines an extension or an evolution of Radia Perlman's Spanning Tree Protocol (STP) and the Rapid Spanning Tree Protocol (RSTP).
+It was originally defined in IEEE 802.1s as an amendment to 802.1Q, 1998 edition, and later merged into IEEE 802.1Q-2005 Standard, and clearly defines an extension or an evolution of Radia Perlman's Spanning Tree Protocol (STP) and the Rapid Spanning Tree Protocol (RSTP).
 It has some similarities with Cisco Systems' Multiple Instances Spanning Tree Protocol (MISTP), but there are some differences.

 The original STP and RSTP work on the physical link level, preventing bridge loops when redundant paths are present.
 However, when a LAN is virtualized using VLAN trunking, each physical link represents multiple logical connections.
 Blocking a physical link blocks all its logical links and forces all traffic through the remaining physical links within the spanning tree.
 Redundant links cannot be utilized at all.
 Moreover, without careful network design, seemingly redundant links on the physical level may be used to connect different VLANs and blocking any of them may disconnect one or more VLANs, causing bad paths.

 Instead, MSTP provides a potentially better utilization of alternate paths by enabling the use of alternate spanning trees for different VLANs or groups of VLANs.

-Main Entities
+Main entities

-Multiple Spanning Tree Instances (MSTI)
+Multiple Spanning Tree instances (MSTI)

-Different Spanning trees created by different MSTIs on the same physical layout.
+Different spanning trees created by different MSTIs on the same physical layout.

-As MSTP enables grouping and mapping VLANs into different spanning tree instances, there's an urge of determining a group or set of VLANs, which are all using the same spanning tree, this is what we come to know as a MSTI.
+As MSTP enables grouping and mapping VLANs into different spanning tree instances, there is an urge to determine a group or set of VLANs that are all using the same spanning tree; this is an MSTI.

-Each instance defines a single forwarding topology for an exclusive set of VLANs, by contrast, STP or RSTP networks contains only a single spanning tree instance for the entire network, which contains all the VLANs.
+Each instance defines a single forwarding topology for an exclusive set of VLANs; by contrast, STP or RSTP networks contain only a single spanning tree instance for the entire network, which contains all the VLANs.
 A region can include: